dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 ```
 Note you need to specify the dimension for `softmax`, which is `dim=0` in the previous example (dimension of columns).
 This is why the total sum will add to 3. since we have three columns.

-But we can also functional version of `softmax`.
+But we can also use functional version of `softmax`.
 The previous example can be rewritten as:

 ```
 import torch.nn.functional as F